 It’s an art that you’ve developed: how to be “on” in public spaces as an individual and professional.

 It’s okay to not always be “on” for saving the world, family, and friends.
 It’s okay to need rest.
+Rest is not a handout, it’s a birthright.
 It’s even okay to accept help at times in saving yourself.

 Trust me, I get it.
 As a Black therapist and female entrepreneur, I created my practice to make sure that there is more than enough space for you.
 I know the value of being therapeutically cared for by someone whose not only effective at what they do but someone who looks like you.
 So let’s connect.
 I’d be honored to help you take care of yourself as you cultivate a more wholesome life that you can live like it’s golden.